Positionality and Ancestry

 A Note on Intellectual and Ethical Inspiration

 In navigating this personal and scholarly journey, I am deeply inspired by Indigenous literature and methodologies.
-In particular, I draw from the works of scholars like Shawn Wilson (2008) and his framework of Relational Accountability, as well as the decolonial perspectives found in the literature of the territories I have inhabited.
+In particular, I draw on the work of scholars such as Shawn Wilson (2008) and his framework of Relational Accountability, as well as on decolonial perspectives found in the literature of the territories I have inhabited.

 I wish to be clear: I carry no claim to Indigenous ancestry as a cultural or political identity.
 That said, DNA ancestry results have indicated Mi’kmaq ancestry in my lineage, a finding that deepened rather than defined my curiosity, and that I hold with care and humility rather than as a claim.
-My engagement with Indigenous texts and traditions is rooted in curiosity, profound respect, and a desire for ethical alignment with the lands of the Secwépemc and the Cochimí.
-While my Acadian ancestors were welcomed into Mi’kmaq kinship through marriage and alliance centuries ago, I recognise my modern position as a settler-scholar of Acadian and Austrian descent.
-My use of Indigenous frameworks is an act of “witnessing” and a commitment to social justice, an effort to learn from ways of being that prioritise relationality and care over the extractive, violent logic of the modern academic institution.
-By naming my inspirations alongside my actual ancestry, I aim to practise epistemic integrity, ensuring that the Third Shore I seek is built on a foundation of honesty and respect for the original caretakers of the land.
+My engagement with Indigenous texts and traditions is rooted in curiosity, profound respect, and a desire to align ethically with the lands of the Secwépemc and the Cochimí.
+While my Acadian ancestors were welcomed into Mi’kmaq kinship through marriage and alliance centuries ago, I recognize my modern position as a settler-scholar of Acadian and Austrian descent.
+My use of Indigenous frameworks is an act of “witnessing” and a commitment to social justice, an effort to learn from ways of being that prioritize relationality and care over the extractive, violent logic of the modern academic institution.
+I name these things to keep them visible rather than resolve them.
+Positionality is a practice, rather than a declaration.
+I expect this account to require revision as the research deepens.